seaflow-uw/SeaFlow_cruise_report/README.md

 # SeaFlow_cruise_report
 This repository consists of a knitR file and supporting documents to build an R and LaTeX cruise report for SeaFlow data.
 To customise the report for your cruise:
 * Download all the files (except README) in this repository and put them in the same directory.
+In the terminal `cd` to this directory.
 * Ensure you are connected to the SeaFlow-OPP drive.
 Otherwise, change `path` to a local directory containing the database, OPP files, and VCT files for the cruise.
 * Update `cruise`.
 * Cruise identifiers will be pulled from the Google sheets file "SeaFlow instrument log."
 To authorize R to access this worksheet, copy the link provided in your terminal during your first `knitr` run and paste it in a browser.
 You should only have to do this once.